jmif/claudectl/README.md

 **Importing/Linking Global Setup:**
 - Use `claudectl import-global PROFILE` to copy your entire global Claude configuration into a specific profile
-- Use `claudectl link-global PROFILE` to create symlinks to your global Claude configuration in a specific profile
+- Use `claudectl link-global PROFILE` to make your global Claude setup point to a specific profile (reverses control)
-- Import copies all files/directories, link creates symlinks (changes in global affect the profile)
+- Import copies all files/directories, link makes global setup use the profile as its source
-- Both import all settings, session data, and configuration from `~/.claude/`
+- Import-global copies from `~/.claude/` into profile, link-global makes `~/.claude/` point to profile
-- Includes confirmation prompt if the profile already has configuration files
+- Link-global backs up existing global config to `~/.claude.backup` before linking
-- Circular link detection prevents creating invalid configurations
+- Includes confirmation prompts and circular link detection for safety
 - **Important:** API keys and OAuth tokens are stored securely in the system keychain and cannot be copied between profiles.
 You'll need to authenticate each profile separately on first use.